Sea kayaking holiday in the Scottish Highlands

 Our trips focus on enjoying the landscapes through human power, so by walking, biking or paddling through them.
 We minimise motorised transports as much as possible.

-This Atlantic Coast sea kayaking holiday starts and finishes at a mainline train station to encourage the use of public transport.
-You will spend your days’ kayaking in sea lochs, along the coast and across to various islands.
-This way you get to really immerse yourself in the beautiful landscapes of Scotland’s west coast and enjoy a unique perspective from the water.
+This sea kayaking holiday in the Scottish Highlands starts and finishes at a mainline train station to encourage the use of public transport.
+You will spend your days’ kayaking in lochs, along the coast and to various islands.
+This way you get to really immerse yourself in the wild landscapes of the Scottish Highlands and enjoy a unique perspective from the water.

 Accommodation & Meals

-We’ve handpicked your accommodation on this trip and we take the provider’s Green Tourism credentials into account during our selection process and encourage where possible for our partners to reduce, reuse and recycle.
-You’ll be staying in a traditional Highland Inn and a small guesthouse.
+We’ve handpicked your accommodation on this trip and we take the accommodation provider’s Green Tourism credentials into account during our selection process and encourage where possible for our partners to reduce, reuse and recycle.
+You’ll be staying in two Highland Inns over the course of the trip, enjoying a plush bed, warm shower and roaring fire after your daily water excursion.

 In the Office